-An order that would grow to serve in four continents and nine countries throughout the world, the Oblate Sisters of Francis de Sales were founded in 1866 by Fr.
+An order that would grow to serve on four continents and nine countries throughout the world, the Oblate Sisters of St. Francis de Sales were founded in 1866 by Fr.
 Louis Brisson and St. Leonie Aviat in Troyes, France.
-Their work originally centered on the young women who flocked to big cities during the Industrial Revolution looking for employment.
-Separated from their families, these young women had physical as well as spiritual needs.
+Their work originally centered on the young women flocking to big cities during the Industrial Revolution in search of employment.
+Separated from their families, these young women had physical, as well as spiritual needs.
 The Oblate Sisters followed God's call and sought to meet those needs.

-From Troyes, France, our Sisters spread throughout Europe, to Africa, Latin America and finally, the United States.
-Our Sisters operate missions, schools, orphanages and retirement homes all over the globe.
+From Troyes, France our Sisters spread throughout Europe, Africa, Latin America and finally, the United States.
+They operate missions, schools, orphanages and retirement homes all over the globe.
 They teach in parish religious education programs, visit the sick and elderly, and minister to the poor.
-Today you can find Oblate Sisters in France, Switzerland, Austria, Germany, Italy, Namibia, South Africa, Ecuador, Colombia and the United States - but most importantly to us, in Childs, Maryland.
-Wherever the Oblate Sisters of St. Francis de Sales work and live, they strive to Live Jesus and to draw souls closer to him in love
+Today Oblate Sisters serve in France, Switzerland, Austria, Germany, Italy, Namibia, South Africa, Ecuador, Colombia and the United States - but most importantly to us, in Childs, Maryland.
+Where ever the Oblate Sisters of St. Francis de Sales reside, they strive to Live Jesus and draw souls closer to him in love

 - 1950 – Oblate Sisters journey from France to Childs, Maryland to begin a new ministry